-Prior to the defense, the student must complete the Approval to Defend Form (see Appendices) before he/she will be allowed to set a date for the defense.
-This form must be signed by all members of the dissertation committee and the Associate Chair for Graduate Studies.
-The student is responsible for getting ALL signatures.
-A dissertation committee member who signs this form agrees that he/she (1) has carefully read the dissertation; (2) finds the analysis and interpretation of the data appropriate; (3) does not anticipate that major changes will be necessary, and (4) believes that approval of the dissertation is conditional on only minor corrections and a successful defense.
+Prior to the defense, the student's dissertation committee members must email the Graduate Program Assistant indicating approval to defend.
+A dissertation committee member who approves a defense agrees that he/she (1) has carefully read the dissertation; (2) finds the analysis and interpretation of the data appropriate; (3) does not anticipate that major changes will be necessary, and (4) believes that approval of the dissertation is conditional on only minor corrections and a successful defense.

 It is customary to give the committee members at least two weeks to read the dissertation prior to the signing of the Approval to Defend form.
-The DCT and Associate Chair for Graduate Studies requires at least two days to review the proposal prior to signing the Approval to Defend Form.
+The DCT and Associate Chair for Graduate Studies require at least two days to review the dissertation prior to signing the Approval to Defend Form.

-This form with ALL signatures and the time and place of the defense must be submitted to the Graduate Program Assistant at least three weeks prior to the anticipated defense date, along with a copy of the dissertation.
-Alternatively, dissertation committee members may email the Graduate Program Assistant that they have approved the dissertation for a defense.
+The time and place of the defense must be submitted to the Graduate Program Assistant at least three weeks prior to the anticipated defense date, along with a copy of the dissertation.
 This time allows the CAS Dean's office one week to prepare an announcement of the defense date that must be issued two weeks prior to the defense date.
 The student must file a copy (bound or boxed) with Johnson Center Library Reserve desk.